 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a Solicitor or Licensed Conveyancer

-I am unaware of any alterations having been undertaken.
+I am unaware of any alterations having been carried out to the internal layout.

 Estimated Reinstatement Cost (£) for Insurance Purposes